leftermv/writeups/THM/Chill Hack.md

 This makes me think it has something to do with the image shown.

 We can find the photo at **/var/www/files/images/**.
-I started a python http server and downloaded the archive to my attacking machine.
+I started a python http server and downloaded the photo to my attacking machine.

+Using **steghide** we can find a zip archive embedded in the photo.
+We can extract that with no passphrase.

 **zip2john** backup.zip > hash
 **john** hash --wordlist=/usr/share/wordlists/rockyou.txt => pass1word